 Cost of Living

 The cost of living in Puerto Rico is comparable to living in the U.S. cities of Orlando or Austin.
-It is about 15%-30% cheaper than Miami or Seattle, and up to 40% cheaper than major cities such as Washington, D.C. or New York City, according to the Council of Community and Economic Research.
-You can expect items like vehicles, electricity, and imported gods to be more expensive than the U.S., and items like local foods, property taxes, transportation, and healthcare to be cheaper.
+It is about 15%–30% cheaper than Miami or Seattle, and up to 40% cheaper than major cities such as Washington, D.C., or New York City, according to the Council of Community and Economic Research.
+You can expect items like vehicles, electricity, and imported gods to be more expensive than in the United States and items like local foods, property taxes, transportation, and health care to be cheaper.

-The Puerto Rico real estate market has a wide range of housing options available on the island for different budgets and tastes.
-You can find anything from beachfront luxury in Condado to gated family communities in Dorado to a bohemian atmosphere in Ocean Park to a classic European style in Old San Juan.
+The Puerto Rico real estate market has a wide range of housing options available for different budgets and tastes.
+You can find anything from beachfront Puerto Rico luxury rentals in Condado, to gated family communities in Dorado, to a bohemian atmosphere in Ocean Park, to a classic European style in Old San Juan.
 The Dorado Beach real estate market is the leader in Puerto Rico luxury homes.
-There is something for everyone, whether you decide to stay in San Juan metro, or head for one of the other coasts.
+There is something for everyone, whether you decide to stay in San Juan metro or head for one of the other coasts.

-Rent, on average, is about $1,500 a month for a 2 bedroom / 2 bath in popular areas.
-You’ll may encounter high volatility in pricing in Puerto Rico rentals, even Puerto Rico luxury rentals, due to erratic supply and demand caused by the Hurricanes, current market, and low availability of renovated units.
-For those planning to purchase a home, housing prices in popular areas are comparable to many U.S. cities, while taxes and insurance are lower.
+Rent, on average, is about $1,500 a month for a 2 bedroom / 2 bath in popular areas for Puerto Rico rentals.
+You may encounter high volatility in pricing in Puerto Rico rentals, even Puerto Rico luxury rentals, due to erratic supply and demand caused by hurricanes, the current market, and low availability of renovated units.
+For those planning to purchase a Puerto Rico luxury home, housing prices in popular areas are comparable to those in many U.S. cities, while taxes and insurance are lower.
 No matter your budget, the Puerto Rico real estate market has plenty of options right for you.

 There are numerous public and private schools that offer a high-quality education for grade school (K-12) and higher education learning.
-Many private schools on the island boast high acceptance rates to top rated U.S. universities and are within close proximity to some of the hottest markets in Puerto Rico real estate, including Dorado Beach real estate.
+Many private schools on the island boast high acceptance rates to top-rated U.S. universities and are within close proximity to some of the hottest markets in Puerto Rico real estate, including Dorado Beach real estate.

-There are also over 100 institutions of higher learning, including universities, colleges, community colleges, and technical institutes.
+Puerto Rico features over 100 institutions of higher learning, including universities, colleges, community colleges, and technical institutes.
 The largest public university in Puerto Rico is the multi-campus University of Puerto Rico.
-More than 35,000 university degrees are granted each year; more than 12,000 are in the sciences, mathematics, technology fields and business administration.
+More than 35,000 university degrees are granted each year, with more than 12,000 in the sciences, mathematics, and technology fields as well as business administration.

 Crime rates in Puerto Rico are comparable to those in other major U.S. cities.
-It is advised to exercise common sense precautions that would be followed in any major city to avoid problems.
+It is advised to exercise common-sense precautions that would be followed in any major city to avoid problems.
 Most Puerto Rico luxury rentals are in gated condo buildings with 24-hour security, and nearly all Puerto Rico luxury homes are privately gated or in gated communities, such as in the Dorado Beach real estate market, which boasts extensive 24-hour security.

-The electrical grid is notoriously underdeveloped, but many residences and businesses are prepared for power outages that may occur with backup generators.
+The electrical grid is notoriously underdeveloped, but many residences and businesses are prepared for the possibility of power outages with backup generators.
 Backup generators are standard in both Puerto Rico luxury homes and Puerto Rico luxury rentals and are increasingly common in the broader Puerto Rico rental and Puerto Rico real estate markets.

-Water and wastewater systems meet the same standards in the mainland U.S. as dictated by the Environmental Protection Agency.
+Water and wastewater systems meet the same standards in the mainland United States as dictated by the Environmental Protection Agency.
 Water can be consumed from the tap in all cities in the Puerto Rico real estate market.

-Getting to and from the Island is easy with hundreds of direct flights to many U.S. cities on a daily basis, including places as far as Montreal, New York, and Houston, via San Juan International Airport.
-There are two additional passenger airports that service other parts of the Island.
+Getting to and from the island is easy, with hundreds of direct flights to many U.S. or Canadian cities on a daily basis, including places as far as Montreal, New York, and Houston, via San Juan International Airport (SJU).
+There are two additional passenger airports that service other parts of the island.